|

 Two Towers is much more action-packed and

 spectacular than the previous movie.
-Its centrepiece is a viscerally
+Its centerpiece is a viscerally

 thrilling and grandiose battle scene that makes previous battle scenes